 For most of her career was as a technology and business consultant based in Washington D.C.
 Upon her return to Florida and prior to joining the Innovation District, Alison was the operations manager and lead facilitator of Collaborative Labs at St. Petersburg College.

-Alison is on the boards of the Leadership St. Pete Alumni Association, St. Pete Chamber of Commerce, and Friends of Strays Animal Shelter.
+Alison is a graduate of Leadership St. Petersburg, and on the boards of the St. Pete Chamber of Commerce, Grow Smarter Alliance, University of South Florida Research Foundation, and Friends of Strays Animal Shelter.